object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 here.
 Another analogy that carries over from mathematics is that very often it's one's own work that one is trying to understand and correct.
-This ought to create a very strong incentive to write very clear code adhering to all the conventions because the poor individual who has to read your work to find the bugs might very well be you!
+This ought to create a very strong incentive to write very clear code adhering to all the conventions, because the poor individual who has to read your work to find the bugs might very well be you!

-Just as in mathematics, programming has a whole set of conventions which sit on top of the formal requirements of a programming language, and largely exist in order to make the code easier for all programmers to read.
+Just as in mathematics, programming has a whole set of conventions which sit on top of the formal requirements of a programming language.
+These exist in order to make the code easier for all programmers to read.
 Some of these rules, typically the more formulaic ones about matters such as code layout and naming conventions, are somewhat different in different programming languages.
 Others, most especially